9 June, 2020

 Anastassia’s Art House

 If you’re looking for a fun way to spend your afternoon, head straight to Anastassia’s Art House.
-Located in The Repulse Bay Arcade, this multi-award winning Russian art academy hosts workshops for adults in everything from watercolour painting to interior design.
+Located in The Repulse Bay Arcade, this multi-award-winning Russian art academy hosts workshops for adults in everything from watercolour painting to interior design.
 It even offers party packages for larger groups to enjoy.
-The best part?
-You’ll have a lovely souvenir to bring home that you can show off to your friends.

 Sense of Touch Spa

-If the beach is feeling a tad crowded, there’s always the option to go for a little pampering session instead.
+If the beach is feeling a tad crowded, there’s always the option to go for a cheeky pampering session instead.
 This award-winning spa offers a whole host of treatments, from your standard massages and facials to bespoke and signature packages.
-Beautifully decorated in a colonial style with a touch of Moroccan influence, this spa is the perfect spot to get some much needed R&R.
+Beautifully decorated in a colonial style with a touch of Moroccan influence, this spa is the place to be for some much-needed R&R.

 Sense of Touch Spa, Shop G211, 1/F, The Repulse Bay Arcade, 109 Repulse Bay Road, Hong Kong, 2592 9668, www.senseoftouch.com.hk